 Reusing your old company’s name

-There are legal restrictions for using the same name or a similar name as your old business when starting up a new one.
+There are legal restrictions for using the same or similar name as your old business when starting up a new one.

-This makes it illegal for anyone who was a director of the company or a shadow director at any time 12 months before the liquidation, to be involved for up to five years afterwards in a company with the same or similar name.
+This makes it illegal for anyone who was a director of the company or a shadow director at any time 12 months before the company liquidation to be involved for up to five years afterwards in a company with the same or similar name.

 There are, however, some exceptions to reusing a company name in this instance that we can help talk you through.